letsencrypt/website/content/en/upcoming-features.md

 title: Upcoming Features
 slug: upcoming-features
 top_graphic: 1
-lastmod: 2021-09-16
+lastmod: 2023-06-20
 show_lastmod: 1
 ---

-## ACME Renewal Information (ARI)

-We are working on a system that will allow us to notify subscribers via API when they need to renew.
-This system will allow us to signal to subscribers that they need to renew prior to, for example, a revocation event.

 ## ECDSA Root and Intermediates

 We are issuing certificates from our production ECDSA intermediate to [allow-listed accounts](https://community.letsencrypt.org/t/ecdsa-availability-in-production-environment/150679).
 There is no planned date for removing the allow-list.

 # Completed Features

+## ACME Renewal Information (ARI)

+* Enabled: March 23, 2023

+We now run [ARI](https://letsencrypt.org/2023/03/23/improving-resliiency-and-reliability-with-ari.html), a system that allows us to notify subscribers via API when they need to renew.

 ## Multi-Perspective Validation